edit/contentdock-sdk-ios-example-single-mode/README.md

 #  Example Single mode with the contentDock SDK for iOS

-This is an example project using the contentDock SDK for iOS in single mode.
+This is an example project using the contentDock SDK for iOS in single mode with which you can create simple and fast your own native app.

 ## About contentDock
 With the App Construction Kit from contentDock® you can create iOS apps for your business, organization or educational institution - without programming knowledge.